Benign prostatic hyperplasia

 - Try to achieve and maintain a healthy weight.
 Obesity and lack of physical activity increase the risk for lower urinary tract symptoms.

 Avoiding Medications that Aggravate Symptoms

 Decongestants and Antihistamines.
 Men with BPH should avoid, if possible, the many medications for colds and allergies that contain decongestants, such as pseudoephedrine (Sudafed, generic).
 Such drugs, known as adrenergics, can worsen urinary symptoms by preventing muscles in the prostate and bladder neck from relaxing to allow urine to flow freely.
 Antihistamines, such as diphenhydramine (Benadryl, generic), can also slow urine flow in some men with BPH.

 Diuretics.
-Men who are taking diuretics (drugs that increase urination) may want to talk to their doctor about reducing the dosage or switching to another type of drug.
-Diuretics are important drugs for many people with high blood pressure, with a proven track record for saving lives.
-No one should go off these medications without medical supervision.
+Diuretics are drugs that increase urination.
+They are often used to treat high blood pressure.
+If you take a diuretic, you may want to talk to your doctor about reducing the dosage or switching to another type of drug.
+No one should stop taking a diuretic without medical supervision.

 Other Drugs.
 Other drugs that may worsen symptoms are certain antidepressants and drugs used to treat spasticity.

 Pelvic Floor Muscle Training

 Pelvic floor muscle exercises, first developed to help women with childbirth, may also help men prevent urine leakage, particularly after surgical procedures.
 These exercises strengthen the pelvic floor muscles that both support the bladder and close the sphincter.

 Performing the Exercises.
 Since the muscle is internal and sometimes hard to isolate, doctors often recommend practicing while urinating: